deepnetworkgmbh/generative-ai/docs/promptflow-blog.md

 After running tests on the Prompt Flow Model, we evaluate results.
 To do that, we created Evaluation Script ('flow/promptflow/llmops-helper/assert.py').
 It takes the output of previous step ("4.
 Model Testing"), and calculate accuracy.
-* If accuracy is higher than 60% (Can be adjusted), then set 'evaluation' job's result variable ('eval_result') True
+* If accuracy is higher than 60% (Can be adjusted), then set 'evaluation' job's result variable ('eval_result') True.
-* Otherwise: set it False
+* Otherwise: set it False.

 ### 6. **Remove Test Resources**
 Finally, we remove Compute Instance which is created during Test Phase.

 ## Deployment Phase
-If **eval_result** variable is set 'True' in Test Phase, Pipeline will continue with Deployment Phase.
+If **eval_result** variable is set to 'True' in the Test Phase, Pipeline will continue with Deployment Phase.
 Otherwise, we do not deploy/publish model with endpoint to the users.

-As Jobs are working on different Virtual Machines in GitHub Actions environment, we need to do all prerequisites first.
+As Jobs work on different Virtual Machines in GitHub Actions environment, we first need to execute all prerequisite steps.
-That step is same as [Initial Setup for Phase](#1-initial-setup) in Test Phase.
+That steps are the same as [Initial Setup in the Test Phase](#1-initial-setup).
 Afterwards, steps are:

 ### 1. **Register Prompt Flow Model**